falsetto/angular-sprout/README.md

       test.sh           					--> autotests unit tests with Testacular (*nix) web-server.js    					 	--> simple development webserver based on node.js

-    e2e/              						--> end to end tests are defined at the tob level as they are notbased on units of code. home-e2e.html     					--> end-to-end tests for the home page layout-e2e.js       				--> end to end test to verify the layout
+    e2e/              						--> end to end tests are defined at the top level as they are not based on units of code. home-e2e.html     					--> end-to-end tests for the home page layout-e2e.js       				--> end to end test to verify the layout